List of Patlabor characters: Section 2 Division 2

 Section 2 Division 2 Team 2: Joined Section 2 shortly after Clancy's tenure ended, she takes Clancy's place as backup to Unit 2.
 She trained with the Hong Kong Police Force before getting assigned to the Ministry of Foreign Affairs.
 She was then offered a position with Interpol but ended up choosing the Special Vehicles department to continue her career.
-Calm and confident, Kumagami attends to her duties as effectively as Clancy did, but has different ideas about how to go about it.
-She practices martial arts and can be seen tossing Ohta and the rest of the Division 2 team around in sparring matches when not in the field.
-Kumagami's only weakness seems to be a fear of the supernatural.
-She is easily spooked and prone to fainting if scared sufficiently.
+She is cool, confident, and a strong martial artist, but easily spooked by the supernatural.
+She also has a past relationship with Richard Wong that she attempts to keep secret.